jecki/DHParser/Introduction.md

 which details are important and which not.
 For poems these might be different from, say, for a catalogue entry.
-And even for poems it depends on the particular use you'd like to make of the data, if you need a line of verse to be separeted into text-chunks and blanks (as in the verobse output) or if a single text-line enclosed in "verse"-tags is sufficient.
+And even for poems it depends on the particular use you'd like to make of the data, if you need a line of verse to be separated into text-chunks and blanks (as in the verbose output) or if a single text-line enclosed in "verse"-tags is sufficient.
 Because of this, the AST-transformation has to be specified for each grammar separately, just as the grammar has to be specified for each application domain.